-In Italy, public healthcare and medical care is administered regionally, which means that there can be differences, for example, in prices within the country.
+In Italy, public healthcare is administered regionally, which means that there can be differences, for example, in prices within the country.
 As a rule, healthcare and medical care are free, however.

 You can enquire about medical care from the local health authority, Azienda Sanitaria Locale (ASL), in your area.
 ASL´s contact information can be obtained, for example, from a telephone directory, the reception desk of a hotel, a pharmacy or from websites.

-Additional information about healthcare and medical care is available in English on the website of Italy´s Ministry of Health.
+Additional information about healthcare in Italy is available in English on the website of Italy´s Ministry of Health.

 Show your European Health Insurance Card and ID at the appointment.
 This will enable you to obtain treatment in most areas free of charge.

 You can see a specialist if you have a general practitioner´s referral.
 You should check this in advance with the specialist.
-You also can enquire whether the place of treatment accepts a referral written by a doctor in Finland.
 Private hospitals may have varying practices with respect to referrals.
-In order to obtain treatment at the co-pay rate, the specialist must be approved by the ASL You pay a co-pay fee, which can vary locally, for appointments with specialists and for laboratory tests.
+In order to obtain treatment at the co-pay rate, the specialist must be approved by the ASL.
+You pay a co-pay fee, which can vary locally, for appointments with specialists and for laboratory tests.
 Certain special groups, such as children under the age of 6, can be treated free.

 If you complied with the instructions and still had to pay the full price at a place of treatment registered with the national health system, save all receipts.
 You can seek reimbursement afterwards from your local ASL office.